-When you make a New York Medicaid Trust, you leave property with a person you trust with instructions on what to do with the property.
+When you make a New York Medicaid Trust, you leave property with a person you trust, with instructions on what to do with the property.
 That person is called the trustee.
 Your trustee would usually be your close relative, such as a child, parent or sibling.
 You cannot be a trustee of your own Medicaid Trust.
 Your spouse cannot be a trustee of your Medicaid Trust.

 Your trustee has to follow the instructions you’ve written down in the trust agreement.
 The trustee also has to follow New York trustee law.
 The trustee cannot take property for themselves, although there can be another trustee to give property to that trustee.

-Although your degree of control over trust property will be limited, you will still have a limited power of appointment to change who benefits from the principal of the trust, as long as the person benefitting from the principal is not you.
+Although your degree of control over trust property will be limited, you will still have the power to change who benefits from the trust.
+This is called a “limited power of appointment.”
+This works as long as the person benefitting from the principal of the trust is not you.